Group-10-Studios/Mission-Control/docs/communications_definition.md

 Primitive types are only supported when using default keywords for specific functions within the application.

 This includes:
-- "lat"/"long" (Rocket positions)
-- "battery_status"
+- "lat"/"long" (Rocket positions this requires both values to be present in double format to draw the location)
 - "rocket_status"
 - "internal_temp"